 I believe that honoring your mother and father is not only a good commandment to live by, but also good public policy to govern by.
 One of the accomplishments that I am most proud of is my Spousal Anti-Impoverishment Act.
 From my own family's experience, I saw how cruel rules forced elderly couples to go bankrupt before they could become eligible for Medicaid to help pay for nursing home care.
 I changed those rules so that a spouse living in the community could keep enough income to pay the bills and live at home, while the other spouse is in a nursing home.

-I fought hard on a bipartisan basis to establish and fund the National Family
+I fought hard on a bipartisan basis to establish and fund the National Family of caregivers across the country

-I fought hard on a bipartisan basis to establish and fund the National Family Caregiver Support Program under the Older Americans Act.
+Caregiver Support Program under the Older Americans Act.
 It provides information and assistance, respite care, counseling and training, support groups, and supplemental services to caregivers who need them.
-These are vital supports to thousands of caregivers across the country.
+These are vital supports to thousands

 I'm also the Senator for the VA.
 One of the biggest future needs of the VA health care system is long-term care.
 There is a great desire for these services.
 States are building VA nursing homes, but there is no continuum of care.
 There must be assisted living and other ways for veterans to be able to live their last years with their families and age in place.
 On the Medicare side, some of our biggest budget battles have involved Balanced Budget Act givebacks to nursing homes, home health care agencies, and other providers who care for our aging population.
-Our first responsibility is to the family and those that practice self-help.
-Tax cred-